OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 We also observed there are two types of changes.
 Examples of these are:
 1. Making a surgical change to an existing deployment process
-2. Making the forty-eight tweak to a process you have been trying to get working for the past three hours
+2. Making the forty-ninth tweak to a process you have been trying to get working for the past three hours

 In situation #1, we felt it was likely you wanted to enter a meaningul commit message.
 In situation #2, being prompted for _another_ commit message was unlikely to result in a meaningful description, and may result in you cursing us.